jackson-family/he-gave-me-my-ears/content/2012-10-23-the-master-healer.md

 With that background in mind, on the eve of activation, I want to record something that I&#x02bc;ve thought about for many years.
 The New Testament records the miracles that Jesus Christ worked during His ministry.
-Of special significance to me are the healings of the deaf and the blind.
+Of special significance to me are the healing of the deaf and the blind.
 Mark 7 records Christ&#x02bc;s healing of a deaf man with a speech impediment.
 The man is brought to Christ by his friends.
 The account doesn&#x02bc;t record any conversation between Christ and the friends, but rather, Christ takes the man, puts his fingers into the man&#x02bc;s ears and then touches the man&#x02bc;s tongue.
-With the simple, &ldquo;Be opened,&rdquo; the man&#x02bc;s ears are opened &ldquo;straightway&rdquo; and his tongue is loosed and he speaks clearly, likely for the first time in his life.
+With the simple, &ldquo;Be opened,&rdquo; the man&#x02bc;s ears are opened &ldquo;straightway&rdquo; and his tongue is loosed, and he speaks clearly, likely for the first time in his life.

 John 9 records the healing of a man born blind.
 I&#x02bc;ve always liked this